Java campaign of 1806–1807: Background

-At the start of 1806, control of the Indian Ocean in the Napoleonic Wars was disputed.
-The French Empire and its client state the Kingdom of Holland held significant naval bases in the region, from which their warships could operate against British interests.
-The French islands of Île Bonaparte and Isle de France dominated the central Indian Ocean, their position allowing raiders to cruise British trade routes and attack isolated convoys, while the Dutch colonies at the Cape of Good Hope and the Dutch East Indies controlled the points of entry to the ocean from east and west with their own naval squadrons.
+In the beginning of 1806, control of the Indian Ocean in the Napoleonic Wars was disputed.
+The First French Empire and its Dutch client state, the Batavian Commonwealth (which became the Kingdom of Holland in mid-1806), held significant naval bases in the region, from which their warships could operate against British interests.
+The French colonies of Isle de France and Isle Bonaparte dominated the central Indian Ocean, allowing allied raiders to cruise British trade routes and attack isolated convoys, while the Dutch Cape Colony and Dutch East Indies controlled the points of entry to the ocean from east and west, with squadron being based at both colonies.
 The British, whose bases in India gave them control of the Northern Indian Ocean, were able to obtain supplies and reinforcements from Europe more easily than their enemies, as the Royal Navy was already dominant in European waters, but British forces in the region were still insufficient to make a significant impact on the French and Dutch territories.
 Control of the Indian Ocean was essential for the British war effort, because the British economy relied heavily on trade with the holdings of the Honourable East India Company in India and with other ports in the east, particularly in China.

-In 1803 at the outbreak of the Napoleonic Wars, a French squadron under Rear-Admiral Charles Linois was already operating in the Indian Ocean against British commerce, initially based at Isle de France.
+In 1803 at the outbreak of the Napoleonic Wars, a French squadron under Counter-admiral Charles Linois was already operating in the Indian Ocean against British commerce, initially based at Isle de France.
 Linois's principal target was the China Fleet, a large annual convoy of valuable East Indiamen merchant ships and smaller "country ships" that sailed from Canton early in the year and crossed the Indian Ocean to the Cape of Good Hope, then passing northwards to Europe.
 In 1804, this convoy was worth over £8 million and included 29 ships which—due to the sudden news of the outbreak of war—were entirely unprotected by the Royal Navy during the first leg of its journey across the South China Sea.
 Although Linois was not aware of the weakness of the convoy's defences, he knew of its importance and value and determined to intercept it, using Batavia on the island of Java as his main base.
 Ultimately Linois failed to defeat the convoy, withdrawing after some initial skirmishing at the Battle of Pulo Aura, but the importance of Batavia as a base against British shipping was confirmed.